csci-185/spring2024/pages/syllabus.md

 Tutorials are designed to be completed during class every Friday.
 That said, you may have until Sunday at 11:59PM to turn them in (i.e., an extra two days).
 I **do not accept late tutorials** because I post the solutions right away.

 ### Quizzes & Final Exam
-There will be 2 quizzes and one final exam over the course of the semester.
+There will be 3-4 quizzes over the course of the semester.
 The purpose of these assessments is to ensure that you understand the programming and design concepts that we have been studying.
+You will have an opportunity to make up any of the quizzes during the final exam period to improve your grade.

 ### Regrading Policy
 I have been known to make the occasional grading error.
 If you have any grading questions/concerns, please email me within a week to resolve the issue.